It is very common to have a video on your landing page in 2023. This type of content should create a bond with your visitors and increase conversion.

 Now, let’s check some of the situations where companies can benefit the most.

-A company has to use every tool at their disposal to leave its mark on an industry and create its fan and customer base.
+A company has to use every tool at its disposal to leave its mark on industry and create its fan and customer base.
 Videos can help in that sense as they give personality to an otherwise inanimate subject.
 At the same time, they help grab the attention of visitors who would otherwise ignore your content and bounce back after several moments.